 Tanja Jovanovic, PhD, is a Professor in the Department of Psychiatry and Behavioral Neurosciences and the David and Patricia Barron Chair for PTSD Neurobiology at Wayne State University.
 From 2015 to 2018, Dr. Jovanovic was the Director of the Grady Trauma Project in Atlanta, Georgia.
 Dr. Jovanovic’s research program focuses on the interaction of traumatic experiences, neurophysiology, neuroendocrinology, and genetics in stress-related disorders in adults and children in high-risk populations.
 Her research employs psychophysiological (e.g. fear-potentiated startle, skin conductance response, heart-rate variability) and brain imaging methods to investigate biomarkers of risk for trauma-related psychopathology, such as post-traumatic stress disorder (PTSD).
 Her laboratory developed novel human fear conditioning, fear inhibition, and extinction paradigms for PTSD patients.
 Dr. Jovanovic is the lead investigator on several federally funded grants from the National Institutes of Health and has an Independent Investigator Award from the Brain and Behaviour Research Foundation.
 She has published over 100 peer-reviewed papers and served on national and international grant review panels.

-Dr. Jovanovic is a member of the ADAA PTSD and Genetics and Neuroscience Special Interest Groups and has been an ADAA member since 2009.
+Dr. Jovanovic, a member since 2009, is the Treasurer for the ADAA Board and a member of the ADAA PTSD and Genetics and Neuroscience Special Interest Groups.

 Why I am an ADAA member